How to Repair Corrupted SQL Server Database Using Effective Tactics

 Efficient Method to Repair SQL Server Database Corruption

 The above-mentioned approach does not guarantee a complete recovery from a corrupted SQL Server database.
-To repair SQL Database proficiently, you must take the help of a professional expert-recommended utility named SQL Database Recovery Tool.
+To repair SQL database 2008 R2 & other versions till the latest 2022, you must take the help of a professional expert-recommended utility named SQL Database Recovery Tool.
 This application successfully repairs major and minor levels of corruption in the SQL database file.

 Additionally, it can recover all database components of SQL Database including Rules, Functions, Tables, Triggers, etc.

-It is evident from above that various factors give rise to corruption in Microsoft SQL Server.
+Now, it’s evident from above that various factors give rise to corruption in Microsoft SQL Server.
 Due to which users need to repair corrupted SQL Server database to get back their tables, Views, Stored Procedures, functions, triggers, and other objects.
-If you are one of them, you must consider implementing any of the techniques mentioned in this article.
+Moreover, if you are one of them, you must consider implementing any of the techniques mentioned in this article.

 It could be the possibility that the manual technique i.e., DBCC CHECKDB get fails to repair SQL Server database marked as Suspect or Corrupted.
 In that case, you can go with the expert-recommended tool discussed above.